 By the time they begin 6th grade (around age 11), kids are due for tetanus and pertussis booster shots, and HPV (human papillomavirus) and meningitis immunizations are recommended.
 If your child missed any immunizations at a younger age, the pediatrician may give “catch-up” immunizations, too, in order to keep your child protected from illnesses.

 Beginning in 2019, New York State law requires that all students enrolled in public, private, and religious schools and day care centers be immunized unless your pediatrician has told you that there is a medical reason that your child should not get vaccines.
 Schools can no longer enroll students whose families choose to avoid vaccination for nonmedical (religious or personal) reasons.

 Q: What if I have questions or concerns about getting my child immunized?

 A: Many parents have questions about immunizations.
 Our office, like many, recommends immunizing children according to the Centers for Disease Control immunization schedule and American Academy of Pediatrics guidelines, and we provide accurate information to families who are hesitant about immunizations or who have questions about them.
 It is important to us to address your concerns about immunizations and to provide sound guidance and advice about this issue, since there is much misinformation available online about vaccines.
-For parents who choose not to immunize their children, schools usually have a religious or personal exemption form that families can complete.
 Your pediatrician may also ask you to sign a form certifying that you have discussed immunizations together, and that you have decided not to immunize your child.